-It's absolutely beautiful without the hoards of tourists that flock to the other islands and beaches.
+Pelion is an absolutely beautiful location without the hoards of tourists that flock to the other islands and beaches.
+So instead of the usual, make sure to visit Pelion on your next visit to Greece!

 Where is Pelion?

-It was near the end of the season so it was very quiet and relaxing.
+There are many things to do in Pelion especially exploring the great outdoors.
+It was near the end of the season so it was very quiet while we explored the Pelion Peninsula, so it was nice and relaxing.
 Yet it was sunny, warm and beautiful.

 Volos Greece – Jumping off Point to Pelion